 Our Early Years Unit is for pupils from 3 to 5 years of age.
 Our Nursery and Reception children play and learn alongside each other, developing friendships and helping each other succeed.
-They are taught by Mrs Pham, Miss Canning and Mrs Stalham in Nursery along with Miss Steeden, Ms Burrows, Mrs Kenney and Mrs Baker in Reception.
+They are taught by Ms Hardaker, Mrs Gates and Mrs Stalham in Nursery along with Miss Steeden, Mrs Kenney and Mrs Joyce in Reception.

 Calm And Creative Environment

 Our recently refurbished Early Years Unit is a calm and purposeful environment designed to support all children to learn through meaningful and engaging child initiated play.

 The importance of play in child development is fundamental and we are proud of our carefully structured curriculum.
 This ensures that all children are given the opportunities to learn through curiosity, exploration and discovery.

 Our outdoor area is designed to ensure that children’s learning continues as they explore outside.